orbitmines/archive/projects/_unprocessed/Unprocessed while at Birmingham.md

 ---

 This monoidal thing with "formal" in quoates on nlab, some identity associator thing which isn't right but widley accepted, maybe not right

-abstracting away as simulation from perspective of category ( ; guy

----

-girard paulw rbsite

 ---